lewisdawson/slinker/README.md

 #### modules

-An `Array` of module names that can be found within the `modulesBasePath`.
+An `Array` of submodule names that can be found within the `modulesBasePath`.

 #### modulesBasePath

-The `String` path under which all modules will be searched for.
+The `String` path under which all submodules will be searched for.
 By default, the directory under which slinker is being invoked will be used.
 If you want the base path to be the current directory of Slinker's invocation, you can use `__dirname`.

 #### symlinkPrefix